SoulXHades/Misc_tools/BBDC Booking/README.md

 # Requirement
 As this is a UserScript, it needs browser extension such as TamperMonkey, https://www.tampermonkey.net/, to execute it.
 TamperMonkey is available in the extension store for both Firefox and Google Chrome.

+# Features
+* Notify you if there are any slots available in the booking page.

 # Usage
 1. Install TamperMonkey from your browser extension store.
 2. Add this script into TamperMonkey and enable it if need to.